h2oai/wave/py/README.rst

 ========

-H2O Wave is a lightweight software stack for programming interactive web applications entirely in Python (no HTML/Javascript/CSS) required.
+H2O Wave is a lightweight software stack for programming interactive web applications entirely in Python (no HTML/Javascript/CSS required).

 It is designed to make it fast, fun and easy to build low-latency, realtime, collaborative, web-based applications.
 It ships batteries-included with